jvrdms/webspoon-k8s/README.md

 # Shared `~/.kettle` and `~/.pentaho` directory

 Pods share `~/.kettle` and `~/.pentaho` directory as PersistentVolumeClaim (PVC).
-If you want to deploy these PVCs to a Kubernetes cluster which only supports `ReadWriteOnce`, you can configure YAML files.
+If you want to deploy this PVC to a Kubernetes cluster which only supports `ReadWriteOnce`, you can configure YAML files.

-Edit `kettle-pvc.yaml` and `pentaho-pvc.yaml`.
+Edit `pvc.yaml`.

 ```yaml
   # - ReadWriteMany # Comment out